-California mains, and therefore we will adopt a pipe replacement program that provides adequate replacement in consideration of these factors.
-Our adopted Southern California PVC replacement program is accelerated during the first five years, and then equally applied during the remaining 13-years.
-For Northern California, we will adopt a similar program to replace PVC mains at a rate of 25,000 feet per year for the test year, the three attrition years and 2007.
+In adopting a replacement program for Northern California, unlike Southern California, there is little information on leak rates.
+Since Northern California services have already been upgraded, it appears that the overall problem is less severe.
+However, we are concerned over the safety of Northern California mains, and therefore we will adopt a pipe replacement program that provides adequate replacement in consideration of these factors.
+Our adopted Southern California PVC replacement program is accelerated during the first four years, and then equally applied during the remaining 14-years.
+For Northern California, we will adopt a program to replace PVC mains at a rate of 25,000 feet per year for the test year, and the three attrition years.
 This rate exceeds ORA's recommended rate by approximately 19%, although it is less than Southwest's requested rate by 20%.
-We expect Southwest to replace the remaining PVC mains at an equal amount annually for the next 14-years beginning in 2008.
-In the next GRC, we expect that Southwest to replace the remaining PVC mains at an equal amount annually for the next 14-years beginning in 2008.
+We expect Southwest to replace the remaining PVC mains at an equal amount annually for the next 14-years beginning in 2007.
+In the next GRC, we expect that Southwest to replace the remaining PVC mains at an equal amount annually for the next 14-years beginning in 2007.
 In the next GRC, we expect that Southwest will provide further information on the leak rates experienced in Northern California mains, and make recommendations on further PVC replacement, including changes in the proposed rate, as necessary.